jszklarz/cronify/README.md

 - Add tests for new features
 - Keep it simple and focused

-Tests run automatically on commit via husky.
+Tests run automatically on commit.
 Open a PR when ready!